columbia/PrivateKube/README.md

 # PrivateKube

-**Status.** This is a partial release of PrivateKube.
-An updated version (tag `v1.0`) will be released by June 23rd, 2021.
+**Status.** This release of PrivateKube provides:
-At that time, we will also upload an extended version of our OSDI'21 paper that provides some proofs and Renyi DP background that we omitted from the conference paper.

-We provide:
-- The privacy resource implementation
+- The privacy resource implementation (both RDP and traditional DP)
-- The DPF scheduler
+- The DPF scheduler (DPF-N for both RDP and traditional DP)
 - The DP workloads (dataset, models and parameters) used for the macrobenchmark

-We do not provide *yet* but intend to do so in the near future:
-- The Kubeflow Pipeline interface (currently tied to our Google Cloud infrastructure)
 - The microbenchmark
 - The end-to-end macrobenchmark

-- The Grafana dashboard
+We do not provide *yet* but intend to do so in the near future:
+- The Kubeflow Pipeline interface (currently tied to our Google Cloud infrastructure) and an example of pipeline
+- An extended version of our OSDI'21 paper that provides some proofs and Renyi DP background that we omitted from the conference paper.

 ## 1. Getting started